Samantha Croach, Cornet & Education Director

 Abby is excited to join the River City Brass team and bring her considerable performance experience to administration and provide support to the organization behind the scenes.

-Oliva Nixon, Clarinetist
+Oliva Nixon, Trombonist

 David Gardner, Cornet